Optimal transport and unitary orbits in C*-algebras: Transporting measures

-It can be shown that $W_1(\mu,\nu)\le (\diam(X)+1)\delta(\mu,\nu)$ for every $\mu,\nu\in\mathcal{M}(X)$ (see \cite[Theorem 2]{Gibbs:2002aa}), but in general $\delta$-convergence is strictly stronger than weak-$^*$ convergence.
-However, $\delta$ does metrise the weak-$^*$ topology on the dense $G_\delta$ subset $\mathcal{M}_g(X)$ of $\mathcal{M}(X)$ consisting of fully supported diffuse measures.
+It can be shown that $W_1(\mu,\nu)\le (\diam(X)+1)\delta(\mu,\nu)$ for every pair of measures $\mu,\nu\in\mathcal{M}(X)$ (see \cite[Theorem 2]{Gibbs:2002aa}), but in general $\delta$-convergence is strictly stronger than weak-$^*$ convergence.
+However, the metric topology induced by $\delta$ coincides with the weak-$^*$ topology on the dense $G_\delta$ subset of $\mathcal{M}(X)$ consisting of fully supported diffuse measures, denoted $\mathcal{M}_g(X)$.
 (Using the notation of \cite{Fathi:1980aa}, $g$ stands for `good'.)
 It is also useful to note that, by tightness of Borel probability measures on compact metric spaces, we may consider only open sets in the definition of $\delta$.
 In fact, for spaces such as lines and circles it suffices to consider open intervals or arcs; see the proof of \cite[Theorem 2.1]{Hiai:1989aa}.

 The following is the $\cs$-analogue of the classical Monge--Kantorovich transportation property.